Unity-Technologies/BoatAttack/Packages/com.unity.render-pipelines.universal/Documentation~/LightBlendStyles.md

 ![](images\image_38.png)

 __Blend Styles__ determine the way a particular Light interacts with Sprites in the Scene.
 All Lights in the Scene must pick from one of the available Blend Styles.
-The UniversalRP 2D Asset can currently contain a total of four different Light Blend Styles, starting with the 'Default' Blend Style being available.
+The Universal RP 2D Asset can currently contain a total of four different Light Blend Styles, starting with the 'Default' Blend Style being available.

 | **Property**         | **Function**                                                 |
 | -------------------- | ------------------------------------------------------------ |